-The NAEA Awards Program was initiated to recognize outstanding art educators in all Divisions and Regions, and from each state and province.
+Each year the NAEA Awards Program offers the opportunity to nominate outstanding art educators in all Divisions and Regions, and from each state and province for national recognition in 142 individual awards.

 - To recognize excellence in the many outstanding individuals, state/province associations, and programs of NAEA.